Web Applications

 Privacy

-• Audience: All visitors can view the web app and its content without having to log in.
+- Public: All visitors can view the web app and its content without logging in.

-• Private: Only users who are logged in to Modyo can view the web app.
+- Private: Only users with an active Modyo session can view the web app.

-• Show home to public visitors: The home page of the web app is shown to all visitors, even those who are not logged in.
+- Show home to public visitors: The web app's home page is shown to all visitors, even those who are not logged in.
 When navigating to any other page, registration or login is required.

-• Redirect to home when a URL is not found: By default, the web application shows a 404 error when the user accesses a non-existent URL.
-If you check this option, the user will be redirected to the home page of the web app instead of to the 404.
+- Redirect to home when a URL is not found: By default, the web application shows a 404 error when the user accesses a non-existent URL.
+If you check this option, the user will be redirected to the web app's home page instead of the 404.

-• Enable search: Activates search function in the web app.
+- Enable search: Activates the search function in the web app.

 Tip